Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-Due to the complexity of memory and the varying classifications that exist, we focus our attention on two forms of memory which are pertinent to animal movement: \textit{spatial} memory and \textit{attribute} memory.
-Spatial memory encodes the spatial relationships or configurations, comparable to a map, whereas attribute memory encodes the particular characteristics of local environmental features.
-This can be made more clear through a simple example: spatial memory encodes \textit{where} food is located, whereas attribute memory encodes the \textit{quality} and \textit{quantity} of the food.
-Of course, these two types often interact with each other, such as the storage of attribute information within a spatial structure.
+{As previously {noted}, we focus on spatial and attribute memory.} Of course, these two types often interact with each other, such as the storage of attribute information within a spatial structure.
 This process is sometimes referred to as \textit{cognitive mapping}.
-Originally, there was debate on whether or not cognitive maps exist; presently, the debate has shifted to what \textit{form} these maps actually take, e.g. euclidean vs topological, see \cite{Fagan2013} and the references therein.
-Because we cannot (easily) directly observe these processes within the brain, models that include memory offer an alternate avenue to study these complicated agent-environment interactions.
-The challenge then becomes how to best model these so-called \textit{cognitive maps}.
-Most of the models to be introduced only consider the spatial memory aspect.
-Indeed, it is more difficult to clearly incorporate the \textit{quantity} of food in absolute terms since shifting a map by a large positive constant yields no difference in the model (i.e. the constant term vanishes since it appears underneath the gradient).
-On the other hand, satisfaction measures discussed in Section \ref{sec:learning} may provide a useful avenue to study the effects of attribute memory and the interplay with spatial memory.
-In the following sections, we discuss two differing perspectives that include a cognitive map, with the first group featuring static cognitive maps, and the second featuring dynamic cognitive maps.
+Originally, there was debate on whether or not cognitive maps exist; presently, the debate has shifted to what \textit{form} these maps actually take, (e.g., Euclidean vs topological, see \cite{Fagan2013}) and the references therein.
+Because we cannot (easily) directly observe these processes within the brain, models that include memory offer an {alternative} avenue to study these complicated agent-environment interactions.
+The challenge then becomes how to best model {a cognitive map}. {Most of the models to be introduced include spatial memory only; attribute memory is more difficult to include explicitly.} Indeed, it is more difficult to incorporate the \textit{quantity} of food in absolute terms since shifting a map by a large positive constant yields no difference in the model (i.e., the constant term vanishes since it appears underneath the gradient). {In this sense, attribute memory is included implicitly a priori since we make an initial assumption on whether a quantity is attractive or repulsive.} On the other hand, satisfaction measures discussed in Section \ref{sec:learning} may provide a useful avenue to study the effects of {explicit} attribute memory and {its} interplay with spatial memory.
+In the following sections, we discuss two differing perspectives that include a cognitive map, with {Section \ref{sec:staticmemory}} featuring static cognitive maps, and {Section \ref{sec:implicitdynamicmemory}} featuring dynamic cognitive maps.